grip-on-software/visualization-site/README.md

 The reverse proxies are as follows:

 - [Caddy](https://caddyserver.com/) for transparent proxy access from a BigBoat dashboard.
 Several subinstances handle specific domain names.
+This is only used in an environment where access has to be routed through several VLANs.
 - [NGINX](https://www.nginx.com/) for proxy access and static file hosting from a central server listening on specific ports as well as using Host-based proxying.